xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 1. If a particular variable is not found in the selected running profile (any other but **default**), the test case will pick the value from the **default** to execute.
 2. If certain variables are shared across all profiles, but the values are not changing, you can define them in the **default** and remove them from the **custom profiles**.

-The following example is to illustrate
+The following example illustrates how the **Profile Inheritance** feature works:

 1. Define a default profile and a derived profile